 \subsubsection{Efficient forward-mode AD}

 For AD to be useful, it must be fast.
 The $(1,1)$-AD macro $\Dsynsymbol[(1,1)]$ that we use is the basis of an efficient AD library~\cite{shaikhha2019efficient}.
-Numerous optimizations are needed, ranging from algebraic manipulations, to partial evaluations, to the use of an optimizing C compiler, but the resulting implementation is performant in experiments~\cite{shaikhha2019efficient}.
-The Coq formalization~\cite{chinjensem2020formalized} validates some of these manipulations using a similar semantics to ours.
-We believe the implementation in~\cite{shaikhha2019efficient} can be extended to apply to the more general $(k,R)$-AD methods we described in this paper through minor changes.
+Numerous optimizations are needed, ranging from algebraic manipulations to partial evaluation and the use of an optimizing C compiler, but the resulting implementation performs well in experiments~\cite{shaikhha2019efficient}.
+The Coq formalization~\cite{chinjensem2020formalized} validates some of these manipulations using a semantics similar to ours.
+We believe the implementation in~\cite{shaikhha2019efficient} can be extended to apply to the more general $(k,R)$-AD methods we described in this paper with minor changes.